yaricom/goNEAT_NS/README.md

 ![alt text][mazens_medium_winner_genome_graph]

-After 64 generations was found near optimal winner genome configuration able to control maze solving agent.
+After 64 generations was found near optimal winner genome configuration able to control maze solving agent and find the exit with spatial error about 1.9% at the exit point.
 The artificial neural network produced by this genome has only 16 units (neurons) with three hidden neurons.

 During the experiment novelty search optimization resulted in growing two additional hidden units (neurons) and introducing recurrent link at the output neuron #13 (angular velocity effector).
 The recurrent link at that output neuron